 Hellfire (Helvetesilden – 2014)

-Due for release in June 2016, Hell Fire has a two-pronged plot line for.
-In one, Sejer is investigating the brutal murder of a mother and child in an old caravan in a remote place.
+The 12th Sejer novel, Hellfire, tells of the brutal murder of Bonnie Hayden and her little son Simon in an old caravan on a farmstead in Norway.
 A bloody footprint at the scene is one of the only clues.
-Meanwhile, another mother is dying of cancer and so she confesses to her 21-year-old son that he was adopted.
-Trouble is, the son has become obsessed with the man who isn’t his real father, and who has abandoned the family.
+Meanwhile, another mother is struggling with her 20-year-old son, Eddie, who has a personality disorder of some kind.
+He has become obsessed with finding the father who abandoned the family and moved to Denmark.
 Once again, Fossum explores our innermost thoughts and failings.
 Why do people lie to those closest to them?
+Although Sejer isn’t to the fore much during this story, one interesting thing we do learn about him is that he was born in Denmark.
 Hellfire won the prize for best Norwegian crime novel in 2014.
+Read our full review here.

 If you’re interested in reading more Karin Fossum, there are non-Sejer books that have been translated into English, such as the standalone novel Broken (Brudd) and I Can See in the Dark (Jeg kan se i mørket), which is excellent.
 In addition, she has written numerous other novels, short stories, and poetry collections.